BaldwinCepeda/pythonCalc/readme.md

-This repo acts a calculator for this formula any questions feel free to reach out to me baldwin@polygon.technology.com
+This repo acts a calculator for the formula below, any questions feel free to reach out to me baldwin@polygon.technology.com